The Final Piece of the National World War I Memorial Is Almost Finished

 The 58-foot-long, 10-foot-high sculpture is expected to be the largest free-standing bronze relief in the Western Hemisphere.
 Vincent Tullo

 A memorial honoring the millions of Americans who served in World War I is taking shape in Washington, D.C.
-Last month, crews began assembling the 58-foot-long bronze sculpture that will serve as the centerpiece of the new National World War I Memorial on the National Mall.
+Last month, crews began assembling the 58-foot-long bronze sculpture that will serve as the centerpiece of the new National World War I Memorial near the National Mall.

 For now, A Soldier’s Journey is shrouded in black plastic and protected by fences, according to the Washington Post’s Michael E. Ruane and Katie Shepherd.
 But after an unveiling ceremony on September 13, visitors will be able to admire the ten-foot-tall tableau created by sculptor Sabin Howard.